 Although you don't have to be connected to the Internet to use Mac Help, you do need an Internet connection to get the most out of it.
-(Chapter 12 can help you set up an Internet connection, if you don't have one.)
+(Chapter 15 can help you set up an Internet connection, if you don't have one.)
 That's because macOS installs only certain help articles on your hard drive.
 If you ask a question that those articles don't answer, Mac Help connects to the Apple website and downloads the answer (assuming that you have an active Internet connection).
-These answers appear when you click See All Help Results near the bottom of Figure 1-6.
+These answers appear when you click Show All near the bottom of Figure 1-6.
 Click one of these entries, and Help Viewer retrieves the text over the Internet.
-Although this can sometimes be inconvenient, it's also quite smart.
-This way, Apple can update the Help system at any time without requiring any action from you.
+This is sometimes inconvenient but also quite smart, because Apple can update the Help system at any time without requiring any action from you.